Please call 0844 879 8493 to speak to one of our advisors who will help you with your holiday needs.

 Jose Marti International Airport (HAV) is 9 miles west of Havana in Cuba; Cancún International Airport (CUN) is 14 miles southwest of Cancún in Mexico; Punta Cana International airport (PUN) is 21 miles east of the country.

-Lush tropical landscapes, miles of white sandy beaches and a rhythmic energy awaits you when you book a Thomas Cook holiday to the Caribbean.
+Lush tropical landscapes, miles of white sandy beaches and a rhythmic energy awaits you when you book an all inclusive Thomas Cook holiday to the Caribbean.

 Whether you’re searching for a postcard-perfect setting to fall in love or the best music spot to perfect your dancing skills, the Caribbean has a place to cater to your needs.
 Cuba’s pristine beaches and vivid marine life will impress even the most experienced travellers, while the Dominican Republic’s vibrant Latin culture is guaranteed to get you on your feet.
 For a nightlife unlike anything you’ve ever experienced, head north west to Mexico’s capital city of Cancun, where you'll be treated to performances from DJs and artists from around the world.